tashburn/diffstory/README.md

 ## Future work

-- Compact multiple-member reorderings (currently compacts just single-member reorders)
+- Compact diffs of multiple-member reorderings when the members are objects or arrays (currently handles just single-member reorderings)
-- Compact handling of array member duplication (currently just treated as additions)
+- Compact handling of array member duplication when the members are objects or arrays (currently treated as additions)